Compress and decompress files

 Redirect to standard output

-can be used in both commands gzip
+The option -c can be used in both commands gzip and gunzip for major

 benefits: